From March 2017 it became a requirement for any facility in NSW undertaking certain cosmetic procedures (except dental) to be licensed.

 13. penis augmentation

-14. rhinoplasty (other than revision rhinoplasty)
+14. rhinoplasty, other than revision rhinoplasty

-15. superficial musculoaponeurotic system facelift (SMAS facelift)
+15. superficial musculoaponeurotic system facelift, also known as SMAS facelift

-16. vaginoplasty or labiaplasty
+16. vaginoplasty or labiaplasty or hymenoplasty

-3. but does not include any dental procedure.
+18. but does not include any dental procedure.

 These requirements were introduced following serious incidents involving cosmetic surgery in NSW in unlicensed facilities.
 These legislative requirements are aimed at protecting the public, directly relate to clinical care and safety, and to the safety of the premises where procedures are performed.